Lithium (medication): Monitoring

 Those who use lithium should receive regular serum level tests and should monitor thyroid and kidney function for abnormalities, as it interferes with the regulation of sodium and water levels in the body, and can cause dehydration.
 Dehydration, which is compounded by heat, can result in increasing lithium levels.
 The dehydration is due to lithium inhibition of the action of antidiuretic hormone, which normally enables the kidney to reabsorb water from urine.
 This causes an inability to concentrate urine, leading to consequent loss of body water and thirst.

 Lithium concentrations in whole blood, plasma, serum, or urine may be measured using instrumental techniques as a guide to therapy, to confirm the diagnosis in potential poisoning victims, or to assist in the forensic investigation in a case of fatal overdosage.
-Serum lithium concentrations are usually in the range of 0.5–1.3 mmol/L (0.5–1.3 mEq/L) in well-controlled people, but may increase to 1.8–2.5 mmol/L in those who accumulate the drug over time and to 3–10 mmol/L in acute overdose.
+In clinical settings, lithium doses are adjusted to achieve a target serum concentration, usually measured 12 hours after the last dose (12-hour trough level).